 - Prioritize – between want to have (comfort) vs. need to have (essentials)

 In recent years I have explored (mostly solo) over 10 thousand kms across the Western Himalayas (Uttarakhand, Ladakh, J&K, Himachal) alpine style, self planned and navigated.
 I have been teaching independent hiking to the outdoor community for the past 10 years.
 I strongly believe in independent hiking as a more sustainable way of exploring the mountains.
-In the same spirit I mapped the Indian Himalayas in detail to support the International outdoor community.
+In the same spirit I GIS mapped the Indian Himalayas in detail to support the International outdoor community.

 My motto “Die with memories, not dreams”.

 |Plan own route and understand terrain||Guide shows you the way|

 |Differentiate between needs vs. wants||Porters carry luggage, comfort|